rohan843/cybersecurity-notes/README.md

 ## The CIA Triad

 It is a model that helps inform how organizations consider risk when setting up systems and security policies.
+Maintaining an acceptable level of risk and ensuring systems and policies are designed with these elements in mind helps establish a successful security posture.

 **Confidentiality**: Only authorized users can access specific assets or data.
 For e.g., strict access controls and access provisioning on a need-to-know basis.